-She firmly believes that sleep is the key to success, not just in business, but in your personal life, too.
+She firmly believes that sleep is the key to success, not just in business, but in our personal lives too.

 “The irony is that a lot of people forego sleep in the name of productivity… but in fact, our productivity is substantially reduced when we’re sleep deprived,” she said.

 The truth is, everyone’s sleeping patterns vary considerably, and it’s an incredibly individualistic thing.
-That said, there are actionable tips and advice that you can take from Huffington and her work to help you overcome issues you might be having with sleep.
+With that said, there are actionable tips and advice that you can take from Huffington and her work to help you overcome issues you might be having with sleep.

-Fundamentally, we all need sleep to restore energy levels, strengthen our body, and process information.
-Each of these non-optional tasks is carried out most efficiently when the human body is ‘at rest.'
-In simple terms, sleeping cleans the human brain - naturally, cutting short on sleep might be restricting your body’s ‘cleaning time.'
+Fundamentally, we all need sleep to restore energy levels, strengthen our bodies, and process information.
+Each of these non-optional tasks is carried out most efficiently when the human body is ‘at rest'.
+In simple terms, sleeping cleanses the human brain.
+Naturally, cutting short on sleep might be restricting your body’s ‘cleaning time'.

-How to use habits to get good sleep like Arianna Huffington
+How to form habits to get good sleep like Arianna Huffington

 Keeping in mind that Huffington built up this 90-minute routine over the course of a few years, you shouldn’t expect to emulate her just yet.
 Instead, start with one of the four following habits, selected with the help of Huffington’s guidance and add more over time.

 1. Track your sleep

 To see if any of the following changes make any difference you’ll need to track your sleep.
 Ideally at least the number of hours of sleep that you get.

 It's a good idea to get an activity tracker that also tracks sleep as you’re likely spending less time sleeping than you think.
 Often, if you’re in bed for 8 hours you are only sleeping 7.5 or even less depending on how long it takes to get to bed and how many times you wake up.